kyren/piccolo/README.md

 Since the focus here is so much on resiliency and safety, Luster is written in (almost) entirely *safe* Rust.
-This is a *slight* copout as most of the unsafe code that normally is involved in a language runtime actually lives in `gc- arena`, but since we have a safe garbage collection abstraction, (almost) the entire VM can be written in safe code.
+This is a *slight* copout as most of the unsafe code that normally is involved in a language runtime actually lives in `gc-arena`, but since we have a safe garbage collection abstraction, (almost) the entire VM can be written in safe code.

-*(Luster makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is extremely safe, running untrusted scripts has additional risk)*.
+*(Luster makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts has additional risk)*.

 **This project is currently very WIP** Right now, the short term goal is to get